pamelabyrd22/pamelabyrd22/README.md

-This is the readme for Pamela Byrd
+This is the readme for Pamela Byrd.
+I work as a web developer for Infobase.